 Select both “Keyword/SIC/NAICS” under Business Type and “City” under Geography.

-In the top search box enter “Career & vocational counselling”** and click LOOKUP.
+In the top search box enter “Career & vocational counselling” OR “employment counselling”and click SEARCH.

 Select the appropriate headings.